mouhamedanflosse/i-was-there/README.md

 ## ✅Features

-- 📌CRUD operations for managing posts
+- CRUD operations for managing posts
-- 📌Robust routing system
+- Robust routing system
-- 📌Dual search capabilities using hashtags and keywords
+- Dual search capabilities using hashtags and keywords
-- 📌Dark and light modes for user preference
+- Dark and light modes for user preference
-- 📌Recommendations for related posts
+- Recommendations for related posts
-- 📌Authentication system
+- Authentication system
-- 📌Pagination for better organization and performance
+- Pagination for better organization and performance

 ## 🛠Technologies